Tax-Efficient Retirement Planning in Des Moines, Iowa

 Roth Conversions

-- When to convert based on your current and future tax brackets
+- When to convert based on your current and projected future federal tax brackets

-- How much to convert each year without triggering unnecessary tax jumps
+- How much to convert each year without triggering unnecessary jumps in taxable income

 - The impact on heirs who could inherit tax-free assets